Mexico Branded Residences: Why Net Yields Drop to 2.5%

 Worked example: $5M Four Seasons residence grossing $300K annually → 50% operator split → $150K → $36K HOA → $30K expenses = $84K net (1.7% yield) before personal use impact.

-Reality check: Compare net branded yields to standard luxury condos in same markets — independent management often produces higher net returns despite lower gross ADR.
+Reality check: Compare net branded yields to standard luxury condos in same markets, independent management often produces higher net returns despite lower gross ADR.

 Yield analysis: Gross vs Net Yield Mexico · Mexico Rental Yield Guide.

-Regional analysis: Los Cabos branded residence hub
+Regional analysis: the Los Cabos branded hub

 Los Cabos dominates Mexico’s branded residence market with established infrastructure, luxury buyer demand, and multiple brand partnerships across Tourist Corridor and master-planned communities.